ton-blockchain/liquid-staking-contract/Readme.md

 Handlers of incoming messages
 - borrow request (only from Сontroller)
-- Governance requests (from Governance, Stopcock, Sudoer)
+- Governance requests (from Governance, Halter, Sudoer)
 - debt repayment (only from Controller in *active controller list*)
 - deposits (from any user)
 - burn notifications (from pTON wallets)